zwallace425/autocuration/README.md

 this is done by BLASTing all incoming query sequences against a database of all sequences making up the profiles.
 This BLAST database of profile sequences is stored in the `blast` folder, along with the BLAST command-line executables for making a BLAST database and running the BLAST job.
-This said, whenever the profile alignments are updated, the BLAST database MUST be updated.
+This said, whenever the profile alignments are updated, the BLAST database MUST be rebuilt.
+The other time the BLAST database needs to be reconstructed is when new sequences are added to the `flu_profiles_db.fasta` file to make the BLAST database more comprehensive.

+### BLAST DB Upate 1: New Profile Alignments

-To recreate a BLAST database due to a new collection of profile alignments in the `profiles` folder, run
+To recreate a BLAST database due to a new collection of profile alignments in the `profiles` folder, run the following from the root directory:

 	python build_blast_db.py

+### BLAST DB Update 2: New Sequences in the Database

+To make the BLAST database more comprehensive by adding additional Flu sequences, add the sequences to the `flu_profile_db.fasta` file and then run the following within the `blast` directory:

+	./makeblastdb -in flu_profiles_db.fasta -dbtype nucl

 ## Pipeline Performance